ftm-khamse/practice-js/problemn16/README.md

 # Problem 25

 Create a function that takes a string as input and returns the reversed version of the string without using the built-in reverse() method.

+# problem 26

+You are at a restaurant, and you want to calculate the tip for your meal.
+Write a JavaScript function called calculateTip that takes two inputs: the total cost of the meal and the tip percentage.Your function should calculate the tip amount and return it.